garagehive/garagehive.github.io/docs/garagehive-reminded-not-booked-setup.md

 4. In the **General** FastTab, choose how you want the system to update vehicle data when the **Reminded Not Booked** notification is sent.
 You have three options:

     {% include tip.html title="Note" text="Changing the setup from None to any other option will result in more data lookups than usual, and this will be reflected in your subscription.
 Details outlined below.
-RShould you need assistance or clarification, feel free to reach out to our support team." %}
+Should you need assistance or clarification, feel free to reach out to our support team." %}

    - **None**: No updates to vehicle data will be made.
    - **Update MOT**: Updates the MOT data for applicable vehicles.
 Standard charges apply.